 Location: Logan, UT

-You will be sent the pre-course learning modules 3 weeks prior to your course to complete on your own time, which will explain avalanche characteristics, snowpack fundamentals, clues to instability, terrain assessment, safe travel protocol, rescue, and decision-making techniques.
-These resources will help to best prepare you for your classroom session and field-day, to ensure you gain as much as possible from the instruction.
+After signing up for this course, you will be sent the pre-course learning modules to complete on your own time.
+This pre-course work will explain avalanche characteristics, snowpack fundamentals, clues to instability, terrain assessment, safe travel protocol, avalanche rescue, and decision-making techniques.

-On your field day, we will spend the day evaluating the snowpack, practicing safe route-finding and decision-making, and discuss avalanche rescue.
-We encourage all participants to register for a 4-hour Avalanche Rescue Clinic or an 8-hour Avalanche Rescue Course in addition to this 101 class to be better prepared.
+During the class session, we will review all the pre-course work while diving deep into how weather and terrain affect your risk in the mountains.
+On your field day, we will spend the day applying the avalanche forecast, practicing terrain identification, and applying decision-making strategies that help keep us safe.
+We encourage all participants to register for a 4-hour Intro Avalanche Rescue Course or an 8-hour Avalanche Rescue Course in addition to this course to be better prepared.

 Who should take this course?

-This class is for skiers & snowboarders as an introductory course for those who are new to backcountry skiing and riding.
-We highly recommend that you have some experience using your touring equipment ie. transitioning your gear into uphill and downhill mode, turning your transceiver on/off into search mode, as well as assembling your probe, and shovel.
+This class is for skiers & snowboarders as an introductory course for those new to the backcountry.
+Intermediate to advanced downhill riding ability is required for this course as it is essential to staying safe in the backcountry.
+You should be able to ride a black diamond in variable snow conditions.
+We highly recommend that you have some uphill experience using your touring equipment i.e. transitioning your gear into uphill and downhill mode, turning your transceiver on/off into search mode, and assembling your probe and shovel.
 You can do this in safe areas away from avalanche terrain.

 What is required for this course?

-This is an introductory level course and therefore can be your first avalanche education course.
-For this course, you are required to provide your own skis with alpine touring bindings and climbing skins or a splitboard with climbing skins.
+This is an introductory level course and, therefore, can be your first avalanche education course.
+However, you must provide your own skis or splitboard with alpine touring bindings and climbing skins.
 We do not allow snowshoes for this course.
-You should try to provide your own avalanche rescue equipment (if you need to borrow equipment, we are able to make arrangements).
-If you need to purchase rescue equipment you can do so here.
-A portion of your sale benefits the Utah Avalanche Center.
+You should provide your own avalanche rescue equipment (if you need to borrow equipment, we can make arrangements).

 - Describe the equipment necessary for winter backcountry travel.